 Elementary students are all about having fun!
-There are plenty of fundraising ideas for elementary student councils that are fun and welcoming for the young student body.
+Plenty of fundraising ideas for elementary student councils are fun and welcoming for the young student body.
 Here are our top student council fundraising ideas for elementary schools.

 All School Fun Runs

 - Color Runs: Color run fundraisers are fun for everyone involved.
-Kids wear white t-shirts to start.
-There are checkpoints throughout the course where parents and volunteers throw colored powder to make for a cheerful and exciting run with a lot of surprises along the way.
+The kids wear white t-shirts to start.
+Checkpoints throughout the course where parents and volunteers throw colored powder make for a cheerful and exciting run with lots of surprises.

 - Themed Runs: Adding a theme to your fun run adds to the fun and excitement, especially for young kids.
-Some fun run themes to consider are Disney themes, superhero themes, and historical figure-themed runs.
-The students that participate dress up in their favorite attire that represents the theme and walk or run a certain number of laps.
+Some fun run themes are Disney, superheroes, and historical figure-themed runs.
+The students that participate dress up in their favorite attire representing the theme and walk or run a certain number of laps.

-- Pajama Runs: While athletic wear is ideal, the next best thing to such comfortable workout attire are pajamas.
-Students will have a reason for the well-deserved rest and relaxation that comes after the fundraising effort doing the run.
+- Pajama Runs: Running in athletic wear is ideal, but pajamas are the next best thing to comfortable workout attire.
+Students will have a reason for the well-deserved rest after the effort of doing the run.

 Want to take the fundraising off the field and into the classroom?
-One student council fundraising idea for elementary schools takes the challenge to the books instead with a read-athon fundraiser.
+One student council fundraising idea for elementary schools takes the challenge to the books instead with a reading fundraiser.
 Have each student pledge to read a certain amount of books or a certain period of time.
-Just as with active peer to peer and school crowdfunding campaigns, students then ask friends and family to donate towards their reading goals.
+Like with active peer to peer and school crowdfunding campaigns, students then ask friends and family to donate towards their reading goals.

 Student Council Fundraising Ideas for Middle Schools and High Schools

-Active peer to peer events are still a great idea for middle and high school students.
-As students get older, the challenges can have an added level of difficulty.
+Active peer-to-peer events are still a great idea for middle and high school students.
+As students get older, the level of difficulty increases.

-- Light and Neon Fun Runs: Middle and high school students of all ages will enjoy these concept runs.
-Add fun elements to the race and after party, such as a DJ and dancing.
-Light and neon runs are often hosted in the dark and use laser lights, strobe lights or glow sticks.
+- Light and Neon Fun Runs: Middle and high school students enjoy these concept runs.
+Add fun elements to the race and after-party, such as a DJ and dancing.
+Light and neon runs are often hosted in the dark and use laser lights, strobe lights, or glow sticks.

 - Holiday Runs: If you want to time the school fundraiser with a holiday, there are ample themes that can work with your run.
 For example, it can be Santa-themed, Cupid/Valentine’s Day themed, St. Patrick’s Day themed, or Easter Bunny-themed.
 You get the idea – virtually any holiday fundraising theme will get students excited.

-- Zombie Lurches: This run can either simply be zombie-themed or be considered a zombie chase, where the concept is similar to tag and there are two sides: zombies and humans (that are yet to be zombies).
+- Zombie Lurches: This run can either be zombie-themed or a zombie chase, where the concept is similar to tag.
+There are two sides: zombies and humans that become zombies when tagged.

-- Obstacle Courses Races: The challenge elevates when students are older, especially with growing popularity in obstacle course races, such as Tough Mudder, Spartan Race and Warrior Dash.
-Have one right in the school’s backyard with obstacles that really push the students to the next level.
+- Obstacle Courses Races: These challenges are growing in popularity with shows such as Tough Mudder, Spartan Race, and Warrior Dash.
+Have one right in the school’s backyard with obstacles that push the students to the next level.